Healthy sperm

 Sexually transmitted infections (STIs)

-Some STIs, particularly gonorrhoea and chlamydia, can affect men's and women's fertility.
+Some STIs, particularly gonorrhoea and chlamydia, can cause infertility.

 Endometriosis